Natshah/bootstrap-no-spacing/README.md

-Bootstrap No Spacing 3.x-1.1
+Bootstrap No Spacing 3.x-1.1.1
 ====================

 Bootstrap no spacing for Twitter Bootstrap v3.

-You can use a ready CSS classes to control the spacing layout for bootstrap v3.
+You can use a ready CSS/LESS classes to control the spacing layout for bootstrap v3.

             no-spacing : no padding and no margin.